-(PR: JR or SR status) The Senior Capstone in Spanish assesses overall knowledge of the Spanish language and the culture and civilization of the Hispanic world.
-As a form of summative assessment of oral and written skills in the Spanish language, the capstone project integrates communicative, linguistic, and intercultural competence.
+(PR: JR or SR status) The Senior Capstone in French assesses overall knowledge of the French language and the culture and civilization of the French-speaking world.
+As a form of summative assessment of oral and written skills in the French language, the capstone project integrates communicative, linguistic, and intercultural competence.

 444 Internships (1-6)

 446 Readings (1-9)

 452 Special Projects (1-9)

 458 Special Topics in French (1-6)